jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 it's hard to make music.

-The simplest way to practice using our ears, and actually the simplest way to play a guitar at all, is to "play by ear".
+The simplest way to practice using our ears, and arguably the simplest way to play a guitar at all, is to "play by ear".
 This turns out to be easier than most people can believe, until they actually try it as described in Part 1.